Curry Vegetable Mix

 Flavor Profile

-Root vegetables like potatoes and carrots provide a natural sweetness that balances curry spices
+Root vegetables such as potatoes and carrots contribute subtle natural sweetness that balances spice and acidity

 Seasonality